keepthrifty/keepthrifty.github.io/_posts/2017/2017-04-03-nothing-new-year-month-three-update.md

 It was another exciting month - lots of spending and a big change to our strategy.
 We're feeling good about the direction we're pointed.
 Looking forward to giving another update next month!

+## Check Out All the Updates

+_We've reached the end of our Nothing New Year Challenge.
+It's been a wild ride and our life has drastically changed this year.
+Be sure to check out our [Nothing New Year Wrap Up]({% post_url 2018/2018-01-02-nothing-new-year-wrap-up %}) to see how we did._

+_Otherwise, if you want to read through the month-by-month updates, continue on to our [Nothing New Year Month Four Update]({% post_url 2017/2017-05-01-nothing-new-year-month-four-update %})._

 _What do you think about our strategy change?
 Have you ever had a month with spending that blew all the others out of the water?_